stefanspringer1/XercesBuild/README.md

 ---

 Legal notice: Usage of any of the included material is to your own risk.
+The Xerces-C++ source is from [https://xerces.apache.org/xerces-c/](https://xerces.apache.org/xerces-c/) and is used under the Apache 2 license.